Explorer

 Cartesian control

-ros2 launch ros2_control_explorer cartesian_control.launch.py
+ros2 launch explorer_bringup cartesian_control.launch.py

 This script launches RViz, Gazebo, the robot controller, and all necessary files to send commands to the controller.